bom-d-van/bom-d-van.github.io/talks/whispering-in-the-trees.md

 Con:

-* Certain types of queries are faster using trigram (like foo.*bar.zoo, because of the leading star, the new index algorithm needs to travel the whole namespace, however, arguably, you can design your metric namespace properly to avoid this issue)
+* Certain types of queries are faster using trigram (like `foo.*bar.zoo`, because of the leading star, the new index algorithm needs to travel the whole namespace, however, arguably, you can design your metric namespace properly to avoid this issue)

 ---